 Smaller-scale sculpture has been found at sites across Central Mexico.
 These often take the form of local deities and especially gods related to agriculture.
 The most common are upright female figures of a maize deity, typically with an impressive headdress, and the maize god Xipe Totec.
 Lacking the finesse of imperial-sponsored art, these sculptures and similar pottery figures often represent the more benevolent side of the Aztec gods.

-Miniature work was also popular where subjects such as plants, insects, and shells were rendered in precious materials such as carnelite, pearl, amethyst, rock crystal, obsidian, shell, and the most highly valued of all materials, jade.
+Miniature work was also popular where subjects such as plants, insects, and shells were rendered in precious materials such as carnelite, pearl, amethyst, rock crystal, obsidian, shell, and the most highly valued of all materials, the precious stone jade.
 One other material which was highly prized was exotic feathers, especially the green plumage of the quetzal bird.
-Feathers cut up into small pieces were used to create mosaic paintings, as decoration for shields, costumes and fans, and in magnificent headdresses such as the one ascribed to Motecuhzoma II which is now in the Museum für Völkerkunde in Vienna.
+Feathers cut up into small pieces were used to create mosaic paintings, as decoration for the shields of Aztec warriors, costumes and fans, and in magnificent headdresses such as the one ascribed to Motecuhzoma II which is now in the Museum für Völkerkunde in Vienna.

 Turquoise was a particularly favoured material with Aztec artists, and the use of it in mosaic form to cover sculpture and masks has created some of the most striking imagery from Mesoamerica.
 A typical example is the decorated human skull which represents the god Tezcatlipoca and which now resides in the British Museum, London.
 Another fine example is the mask of Xiuhtecuhtli, the god of fire, with sleepy-looking mother-of-pearl eyes and a perfect set of white conch shell teeth.
 Finally, there is the magnificent double-headed snake pectoral, also now in the British Museum.
 With carved cedar wood completely covered in small squares of turquoise and the red mouths and white teeth rendered in spondylus and conch shell respectively, the piece was probably once part of a ceremonial costume.
 The snake was a potent image in Aztec art as the creature, able to shed its skin, represented regeneration and was also particularly associated with the god Quetzalcoatl.